How to Write a Letter of Interest (38 Samples and Examples)

 Use of humor to stand out

-The letter of interest is a formal document that should not contain humor.
+It is a formal document that should not contain humor.
 Though humor can help you stand out, it can make the letter seem unprofessional.
 It may also be offensive if thought is not put into the expression indicated.

 No proofreading